 3.7 mile loop | 860 ft. elevation gain

-Try to avoid hiking this trail on a hazy day.
-You’ll definitely want to see the view!
+- Try to avoid hiking this trail on a hazy day; this hike is all about the view!

 0 Comments